 - Blocks noise and pollution by almost 50 percent for those living near highways.*

-In addition to Albro’s leadership, Holden Forests and Gardens is supporting the reforestation of the city by partnering with the Western Reserve Land Conservancy to provide Sherwick Tree Steward Trainings.
+In addition to Albro’s leadership, Holden Forests & Gardens is supporting the reforestation of the city by partnering with the Western Reserve Land Conservancy to provide Sherwick Tree Steward Trainings.
 During the training program, citizens learn how to plant, care for and maintain trees, which is critical to the success of the Cleveland Tree Plan and our collective reforestation work.
 Together we can reforest the Forest City!

 *Information from The Cleveland Tree Plan, Oct.
 2015.